Add to shortlist

 About

-Sam specialises in all areas of Family and Private Client law.
-He accepts instructions in public and private children law, applications under the Family Law Act 1996, financial remedy and TOLATA proceedings.
+Sam is a specialist in all areas of Family and Private Client law.
+He accepts instructions in financial remedy and TOLATA proceedings, the Court of Protection, public and private children law and applications under the Family Law Act 1996.

-He has experience as sole counsel up to and including in the High Court, taking a strategic approach to make sure that his clients’ best interests are met.
-He will advise on and encourage a settlement where appropriate but will not hesitate to contest matters on his client’s behalf.
-His approach recognises the diverse personal circumstances of his client base, which has included politicians, established artists and serving members of the police and armed forces.
+He has experience as sole counsel up to and including in the High Court and will take a strategic approach from the outset of his involvement to make sure that his clients’ best interests are met.
+He will advise on and encourage a settlement where appropriate but will not hesitate to contest issues on his client’s behalf when it would result in a better outcome.
+His advice is tailored to the client and recognises the diverse circumstances of his client base, which has included politicians, established artists and serving members of the police and armed forces.

 Experience

-Sam is regularly instructed at each stage of financial remedy proceedings, including multi-day contested final hearings.
+Sam is regularly instructed at each stage of the financial remedy process, including pFDRs and multi-day contested final hearings.
 He is recognised for his measured and constructive approach.
-He will sometimes be instructed to advise on the merits of a case before proceedings have been issued and to inform alternative forms of dispute resolution.
-He has a particular interest in TOLATA proceedings and intervenor claims.
+He will often be instructed to advise on the merits of a case before proceedings have been issued and to inform alternative forms of dispute resolution.
+He has a particular interest in TOLATA proceedings and intervenor claims and is happy to advise on the merits of these cases.

 His focus is on achieving an appropriate settlement for his client if possible, acknowledging the importance of strategic and tactical negotiation on all issues.
 Where agreement is impossible or inappropriate, his experience of contested final hearings allows him to confidently conduct the case.